The right side of the brain: life as an art student in London

 Eduardo from Brazil, a self-proclaimed ‘right-sider’ blogs about his life as an art student in London.

-Art and design is very different to most things I have done in my life.
+Art and design are very different from most things I have done in my life.

 The thing that most people need to know about studying art and design at INTO London is that it’s very much about learning how to express yourself.